English Literature BA (Hons)

 Careers

-A degree in English Literature opens many doors.
-English graduates can enter a wide range of careers and many of our graduates go on to employment in fields such as publishing, education, journalism, broadcasting, marketing and public relations.
+A degree in English Literature opens doors to a wide range of careers.
+Many graduates pursue employment in fields such as publishing, education, journalism, broadcasting, marketing, and public relations.

 Enhancement opportunities